 A subset of the DEGs identified with RNA-seq data above were validated with RT-qPCR.
-A total of 30 of 43 comparisons of DEGs, including 10 for brown mustard, 12 for potato, 4 for peppermint, and 4 for V. dahliae, were validated.
+A total of 30 of 43 DEG comparisons, including 10 for brown mustard, 12 for potato, 4 for peppermint, and 4 for V. dahliae, were validated (Table 3).
 These comparisons include expression changes of 5, 9, 3 and 4 genes for brown mustard, potato, peppermint, and V. dahliae, respectively.
 The DEGs with similar direction (up or down-regulation) of fold changes in both RT-qPCR and RNA-seq data are presented in Figure 6.
 The correlation coefficient (r) of gene expression changes (log2fold change) between RT-qPCR and RNA seq were 0.97, 0.91, and 0.86, and 0.85 for brown mustard, potato, peppermint, and V. dahliae, respectively (Supplementary Figure 1).